Companion Robots For Older People

 It’s crucial to rethink aging and consider innovative approaches like robotic technology to enhance the lives of older adults.

-An elderly man is leaning towards his personal robot
+An elderly man is leaning towards his personal robot closed eyes

 Robotic technology integrated in social lives of older adults